COVID-19 PANDEMIC PERIOD

 Day 9&10 Naukluft National Park/Sossusvlei

-We leave Swakopmund crossing the lunar landscapes, which surround the town and head to Namib Desert, which has incredible red sand dunes.
-We cross the Tropic of Capricorn before reaching our destination.
+We cross the lunar landscape which surrounds Swakopmund town and head to Namib Desert which has incredible red sand dunes.
+We stop at the Tropic of Capricorn before reaching our destination.
 The following morning, we climb Dune 45, walk on Deadvlei and explore the Sesriem Canyon when the sun gets cooler.
 The Namib Desert offers the spectacular sunsets or sun rises.
 DB

 Day 11 Windhoek